kmughal/node-cluster-sample/Readme.md

 # Event loop

 It is very important to understand the event loop in node js.
-I am going to write a fake program which and try to model an event loop.
+I am going to write a fake program and try to model an event loop.

 ```javascript